growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

   * *Loan Registry* smart contract.
 Registers privacy-preserving history of loan repayment commitments, supports issuing of on-chain verifiable credentials.
 - **SSFI**.
 SSFI is a unique global decentralized identity storing various protocol-specific verifiable credentials.
 The SSFI is owned and managed by the user, and their data is cryptographically encrypted and stored in a secured storage.
 - **Protocol Apps**.
 Custodial or non-custodial web and mobile applications, integrated with the protocol.
 Include:
-  * *Borrowing Apps*.
+  * *Borrowing Apps* (Distribution Apps).
 End-user web or mobile application for the Borrowers to onboard, collect credentials and apply for loans to the protocol.
 Such applications can be provided either by an independent last-mile financial service providers in a regulated custodial scenario, by local communities or as completely decentralized dApps providing the necessary access to the protocol.
-  * *Lending Apps*. dApps for lending pools and pond management.
+  * *Lending Apps* (Liquidity Apps). dApps for lending pools and pond management.
 Those applications include creation of pools/ponds, depositing and withdrawal of funds, and monitoring utilization and profitability performance.
   * *Governance Apps*. dApps for protocol monitoring, changes implementation and fraud prevention.
 - Integration with **Third-party services**.
   * *Credential issuing services*.
 Issue verifiable credentials asserting certain facts about the borrower.